iAldo801/stupidshit/README.md

 Feel free to contribute to this repository by adding your own silly projects or improving existing ones.
 Just fork the repository, make your changes, and submit a pull request.
 I'd love to see what kind of nonsense you come up with!

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code for any purpose, but remember to give credit where it's due.

 ---